-As the name suggests, it was drafted specifically for Canada’s market because of the Restricted Class firearms in Canada which limit the barrel to 105mm.
+As the name suggests, it was drafted precisely for Canada’s market because of Canada’s Restricted Class firearms, limiting the barrel to 105mm.
 Glock 19 Canadian was sold in Canada with a 106mm barrel and a distinctive laser-engraved hollow maple leaf on the right side of the slide.
 The limit for Restricted Class firearms in Canada is a 105mm barrel.

 |Manufacturer:||Glock Ges.m.b.H., Austria|